JohnStout/hernan-lab-to-nwb/README.md

 Enter directory

 ```
-dir = "YOUR DATA DIRECTORY GOES IN REPLACEMENT OF THESE WORDS"
+dir = r' your directory '
 ```

 IF MINISCOPE: